learn-co-curriculum/phase-0-javascript-events-event-listening-lab/README.md

 Let's test out preventing the default behavior of the input by keeping it from receiving the "g" character.

-(this is going to get put into a file)
 ```js
 const input = document.querySelector('input');